Galaxy-03/Astrometrics_Statistics_Project/README.md

 Place `Space_Missions_Dataset.csv` in the project root (or update the filepath in the notebook).

 ### 4. Run notebook
-Open `20220802039_OEL_2_Project.ipynb` in Google Colab or Jupyter and run all cells sequentially.
+Open `astrometrics.ipynb` in Google Colab or Jupyter and run all cells sequentially.

 ---